Developing for Neto by Maropost: Advanced Workflow

 • You need to be able to upload only the files you have changed to the server.

 • You need to be able to just sync the files in your repo and not replace/remove the other files on the server.
-This is only a problem because Maropost Commerce Cloud theme assets are stored in a different folder to the template files.
+This is only a problem because Neto theme assets are stored in a different folder to the template files.

 Transmit